 While he ultimately advocates for the big-data focused, empirical approach, he also recognizes that “it’s important to understand the power and limitations of [purely scientific] methods.”

 In the World of Work, big data affects all of us, whether we work in HR, management, or as individual contributors.
 As someone employed by a talent-management consulting firm, I can attest to the degree with which statistical data has changed the employee-assessment industry.
 We have put in a massive effort on the R&D and technology fronts to create a new analytics platform and to develop complex, scientifically rigorous formulas around behavioral competencies.
-These leading-edge tools give clients far deeper insights into hiring, development, and team building than previously possible.
+These leading-edge tools give clients far deeper insights into hiring for sales effectiveness, employee development, and team building than previously possible.

-An analytics platform gives managers unprecedented views of individual and team dynamics, but only people can take those views and use them for effective team building and organizational development.
+An analytics platform gives managers unprecedented views of individual and team dynamics, but only people can take those views and use them for things like talent placement, building high-performing teams that exhibit greater sales effectiveness, and overall organizational development.

-So while the future of big data in talent management is exciting and promises new and even more advanced ways of maximizing productivity and team effectiveness, it still takes humans to apply that data toward a meaningful talent alignment strategy and to support the best hiring and development decisions.
+So while the future of big data in talent management is exciting and promises new and even more advanced ways of maximizing productivity and sales effectiveness in teams, it still takes humans to apply that data toward a meaningful talent alignment strategy and to support the best hiring and development decisions.